 About this Workshop

-Two and half days of informal discussions prompted by selected keynote presentations and discussions.
+Three days of informal discussions prompted by selected keynote presentations and discussions.
 Workshops maximise the exchange of ideas among attendees and presenters through brief technical presentations followed by extended Q&A periods.
 Focused topics attract an informed audience eager to discuss issues critical to advancing both technology and best practices.
 The majority of the presentations are in the form of case studies, highlighting engineering achievements, and lessons learnt.
 In order to stimulate frank discussion, no proceedings are published and the press is not invited to attend.

 - Proceedings will not be published; therefore, formal papers and handouts are not expected from speakers.